Apr 21, 2023 / Faculty News

 Read more

-The School of Marine & Environmental Affairs will hold its next faculty meeting on Thursday, February 2, 12:00pm.
+The School of Marine & Environmental Affairs will hold its next faculty meeting on Thursday, April 6, at 12:00pm.
 Please see below for location details;

 A copy of the meeting agenda can be found here.
 Please contact Michaela Miller (mcski@uw.edu) with any questions or for more information.